-Hallux Rigidus is a common cause of stiffness, pain, and inflammation of the MTP joint at the base of the big toe.
+Hallux Rigidus is a common cause of stiffness, pain, and inflammation of the joint at the base of the big toe.
 Here we explain the symptoms, causes, and treatment.

 Hallux rigidus symptoms